OpenSwitchNOS/openswitch-governance/doc/source/governance/contributor-onboarding.rst

 IRC Information and Etiquette
 -----------------------------

-The main IRC channel for OpenHalon is #openhalon on Freenode.
-Sub projects may utilize additional channels, and they should be added below as they are created and used for OpenHalon development.
+The main IRC channel for OpenSwitch is #openswitch on Freenode.
+Sub projects may utilize additional channels, and they should be added below as they are created and used for OpenSwitch development.

-Please note the #openhalon IRC channel is logged publicly.
+Please note the #openswitch IRC channel is logged publicly.

 Weekly Meetings
 ---------------
-OpenHalon holds a weekly IRC meeting.
-This meeting is held on Freenode in the #openhalon-meeting channel.
+OpenSwitch holds a weekly IRC meeting.
+This meeting is held on Freenode in the #openswitch-meeting channel.
 The meeting is held at 2100 UTC on Wednesdays.
-Please note the OpenHalon meeting follows UTC and not DST.
+Please note the OpenSwitch meeting follows UTC and not DST.

 .. _DCO: http://elinux.org/Developer_Certificate_Of_Origin
 .. _OpenDaylight: http://www.opendaylight.org/InboundCodeReview